Top Three Differences Between Doing Business on the East Versus West Coast

-In doing a lot of business in cities like New York, Boston, San Francisco, Los Angeles, and Phoenix, I’ve realized there are some pretty big differences between the two coasts of the U.S. The climate is different.
+In doing a lot of business in cities like New York, Boston, San Francisco, Los Angeles, and Phoenix, I’ve realized there are some pretty significant differences between the two coasts of the U.S. The climate is different.
 The people look different.
 The architecture is different.
-But the way people interact in business is also very different.
+But the way people interact in business on the East versus West coasts is also very different.

 On the East coast, people are more direct.
-When someone says “yes,” that means they heard you and they agree.
+When someone says “yes,” that means they heard you, and they agree.
 When someone says “no,” that doesn’t mean they’re upset.
-Rather it means they aren’t convinced yet or interested in doing it.
+Instead, it means they aren’t convinced yet or interested in doing it.

-People are more curt.
+People are curter.
 Their sentences are shorter, perhaps, even harsher sounding.
-East coasters aren’t afraid to give constructive feedback in a direct way.
+East coasters aren’t afraid to give constructive feedback directly.
 For example, I recently heard one guy say to another, “Get out of here with that idea!
 It stinks!”

 If this way of communicating is new to you, don’t take it personally.
 Just come back with another option.

-If you’re doing business on the West coast, people will likely communicate more indirectly.
+If you’re doing business on the West coast, people often communicate more indirectly.
 You won’t hear someone so readily criticize an idea.
 Instead, they’ll say something like, “I see your point,” or “Let’s consider some other options as well.”
 They are more diplomatic–softer and sweeter, even.